rodney-kimathi/blog-backend/README.md

 # Blog REST API

-This is a RESTful API for a simple blogging platform
+This is a RESTful API for a simple blogging platform.

 ## Features

-- [FastAPI](https://fastapi.tiangolo.com) - A modern, fast (high-performance), web framework for building APIs with Python based on standard Python type hints
+- [**FastAPI**](https://fastapi.tiangolo.com) - A modern, fast (high-performance), web framework for building APIs with Python based on standard Python type hints
-- [SQLModel](https://sqlmodel.tiangolo.com) - A library for interacting with SQL databases from Python code with Python objects based on Python type annotations, and powered by Pydantic and SQLAlchemy
+- [**SQLModel**](https://sqlmodel.tiangolo.com) - A library for interacting with SQL databases from Python code with Python objects based on Python type annotations, and powered by Pydantic and SQLAlchemy
-- [Alembic](https://alembic.sqlalchemy.org) - A lightweight database migration tool for usage with the SQLAlchemy Database Toolkit for Python
+- [**Alembic**](https://alembic.sqlalchemy.org) - A lightweight database migration tool for usage with the SQLAlchemy Database Toolkit for Python
-- [PyJWT](https://pyjwt.readthedocs.io) - A Python library which allows you to encode and decode JSON Web Tokens (JWT)
+- [**PyJWT**](https://pyjwt.readthedocs.io) - A Python library which allows you to encode and decode JSON Web Tokens (JWT)
-- [Swagger UI](https://swagger.io) - A collection of HTML, JavaScript, and CSS assets that dynamically generate interactive documentation from an OpenAPI-compliant API
+- [**Swagger UI**](https://swagger.io) - A collection of HTML, JavaScript, and CSS assets that dynamically generate interactive documentation from an OpenAPI-compliant API
-- [Pytest](https://docs.pytest.org) - A framework that makes it easy to write small, readable tests, and can scale to support complex functional testing for applications and libraries
+- [**Pytest**](https://docs.pytest.org) - A framework that makes it easy to write small, readable tests, and can scale to support complex functional testing for applications and libraries
-- [PostgreSQL](https://www.postgresql.org) - A powerful, open source object-relational database system
+- [**PostgreSQL**](https://www.postgresql.org) - A powerful, open source object-relational database system
-- [Docker](https://www.docker.com) - A set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers
+- [**Docker**](https://www.docker.com) - A set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers

 ## Requirements